Gaggia Classic Pro Review. Still The Best in 2022?

 I’m referring to the versions after 2009 up until the new 2019 classic, and particularly the 2015 model.

-Actually, the Gaggia classic 2015 was extremely similar to the Gaggia Coffee, which was a different espresso coffee machine from Gaggia which came with a mechanical valve.
+Very, the Gaggia classic 2015 was very similar to the Gaggia Coffee, which was a different espresso machine from Gaggia which came with a mechanical valve.

-I’m uncertain why Gaggia didn’t call this the new Gaggia Coffee and keep it as a slightly lower cost option to the new Gaggia Classic Pro, I would think it would sell well – and in my opinion, this machine would serve a mildly different market, however I digress.
+I’m not sure why Gaggia didn’t call this the new Gaggia Coffee and keep it as a slightly lower cost choice to the new Gaggia Classic Pro, I would think it would sell well – and in my opinion, this machine would serve a slightly different market, however I digress.

 See my comparisons on youtube: